-Description: The post-ictal (after an epileptic seizure) period is generally accompanied by a suppression of cortical EEG, during which recent studies suggest that single neuron firing rates in both penumbral and core epileptic zones return to pre-ictal firing patterns.
+Description: The post-ictal period is generally accompanied by a suppression of cortical EEG, during which recent studies suggest single neuron firing rates in both penumbral and core epileptic zones return to pre-ictal firing patterns.
 Little attention has been paid to the post-ictal period’s potential for impacting cognitive function, although MRI studies have suggested that post-ictal periods can be accompanied by reversible abnormalities in areas of the brain important to memory function such as the hippocampus, basal ganglia and cerebellum.
 This project will investigate this issue using both clinical and hdEEG together with ECoG when available.

 Description: Sleep is a reversible period of disengagement from and lack of response to the external environment.
 While there is still disagreement over the fundamental reason for sleep, it is clear that sleep loss frequently leads to decreased cognitive function, and increased morbidity.
 Sleep disorders are common in epilepsy patients, with insomnia reported by up to 52% and daytime sleepiness by up to 70% of subjects.
 This project will analyze results of a self-report assessment of sleep quality pre- and post-surgically in subjects enrolled in the EPSCoR project interested in participating in this adjunct study, assessing the association of sleep loss and post-surgical cognitive function based upon experimental tasks.

 Description: Measures of functional connectivity quantify statistical dependencies between neuronal signals.
-Several metrics for connectivity have been used in EEG- derived source space to control for effects of field spread at the sensor level.
-The purpose of this research is to test a technique for tackling the effects of field spread prior to performing the inversion solution for source localization, and to calculate connectivity metrics on source space from EEG data.
-The students will learn the pre-processing and connectivity techniques using the open source software Brainstorm, which is a suite for processing EEG/MEG data, with integration of MRI information.
+Phase amplitude coupling (PAC) is when the phase of the lower frequency oscillation drives the power of the coupled higher frequency oscillation.
+The purpose of this research is to calculate and correlated the connectivity and phase amplitude coupling (PAC) metrics during pre-ictal and post-ictal periods from intracranial EEG data.
+The students will learn the pre-processing, connectivity and PAC techniques using the open source software Brainstorm, which is a suite for processing EEG/MEG data, with integration of MRI information.